-f) Be served by a landfill with sufficient

-permitted capacity to accommodate the

-Project's solid waste disposal needs?

-Solid waste disposal and recycling services for the City of Desert Hot Springs are provided by Desert Valley Disposal (DVD).
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f) Be served by a landfill with sufficient permitted capacity to accommodate Project's solid waste disposal needs the $\boxtimes$ Valley waste. waste Station the Co Canyo estima Discussion: Solid waste disposal and recycling services for the City of Desert Hot Springs are provided by Desert Valley Disposal (DVD).
 Solid waste generated by the project would consist of standard household/office waste.
 Unused plant material will be composted and reintroduced into soil composite.
 Commercial waste and recycling collected from the proposed Project will be hauled to the Edom Hill Transfer Station.
 Waste from this transfer station is then sent to a permitted landfill or recycling facility outside of the Coachella Valley.
 These include Badlands Disposal Site, El Sobrante Sanitary Landfill and Lamb Canyon Disposal Site.
 CalRecycle data indicates that these landfills have 40-50% of their remaining estimated capacity.
-Additionally, solid waste generated by a medical marijuana Cultivation facility would be minimal.
+Additionally, solid waste generated by a medical marijuana cultivation and processing facility would be minimal.
 Less than significant impacts to solid waste are expected.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact g) Comply with federal, state, and local statutes and regulations related to solid waste?

-The City of Desert Hot Springs contracts with Desert Valley Disposal to serve the solid waste disposal needs of the city, including the Project.
+Mitigation Measures: None g) Comply with federal, state, and local statutes and regulations related to solid waste? $\boxtimes$ needs Discussion: The City of Desert Hot Springs contracts with Desert Valley Disposal to serve the solid waste disposal needs of the city, including the Project.
 The Project will comply with all applicable solid waste statutes and guidelines.
 No impacts are expected relative to solid waste statues and regulations.

-XVII.
-MANDATORY FINDINGS OF SIGNIFICANCE --

-a) Does the Project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
+Mitigation Measures: None ( MANDATORY FINDINGS OF SIGNIFICANCE Does the Project have the potential , to degrade the quality of the environs substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to elima plant or animal community, reduce number or restrict the range of a rare endangered plant or animal or elimin important examples of the major per of California history or prehistory? or minate the e or nate $\boxtimes$ 3